 At that point, we entered into a hypothetical situation.
 I might have asked the young man what I needed to do to invest in whatever I wanted in the Mutual Fund account.
 The accommodating young man may have suggested we review a few of my answers.
-I might have changed my answers a little to reflect a more aggressive investing stance in this hypothetical situation.
+I might have changed my answers slightly to reflect a more aggressive investing stance in this hypothetical situation.
 This might have happened after someone might have explained what each response might mean.
-At the end of it, I might have been allowed to transfer my T-Bill Index Fund holdings into the TD E-series Bond Fund.
+In the end, I might have been allowed to transfer my T-Bill Index Fund holdings into the TD E-series Bond Fund.

 I really should transfer these accounts into TD Directline accounts.
 TD Mutual Funds needs an “I Understand the Risks and Wish to Do It Myself” declaration, absolving them of any wrongdoing, should I decide to buy the “Buggy Whip and Bumpers Mutual Fund,” or the like?